clockuniverse/xplorenow/Roadmap.md

-XploreNow is a coin ranking site that ranks coins and exchanges by market cap, and quality of coin or exchange.
+XploreNow is a coin ranking site that ranks coins and exchanges by quality and market cap.

 XploreNow is a closed source, for profit, non-Terracoin Foundation, side project of mine.